Our verdict

 nike-free-metcon-5-review.JPG

-Aside from being a lifting-ready shoe, the Free Metcon 5 is also a good buy for the following people:
+Aside from being a lifting-ready shoe, we believe that the Free Metcon 5 is also a good buy for the following people:

 • athletes who love training shoes that have a close-to-the-skin fit